 3. Find the city center or a major landmark.
 Or perhaps use a large convention hall if you can find a blueprint.

 5. Memorize the names of 10 of the streets that branch to the left (or right, or both) of that major street.

-If you are using streets that use words from your target language, memorize the meaning of those words as well.
+If you are using streets that use words from your target language if you’re learning one, memorize the meaning of those words as well.